-2. Related Work
+2. RELATED WORK

-2.1.
-Folksonomies and Folksonomy Mining
+2.1 Folksonomies and Folksonomy Mining

 As the field of folksonomies is a young one, there are relatively few scientific publications about this topic.
 Refs.
-[19,9] provide a general overview of folksonomies, their structure, and provide some insights into their dynamics.
+[15, 8] provide a general overview of folksonomies, their structure, and provide some insights into their dynamics.

-More recently, particular aspects of folksonomies have been elaborated in more detail, e.g. ranking of contents [12], discovering trends in the tagging behaviour of users [7,13], or learning taxonomic relations from tags [10,27,26,20,14].
+More recently, particular aspects of folksonomies have been elaborated in more detail, e.g. ranking of contents [11], discovering trends in the tagging behaviour of users [7, 12], or learning taxonomic relations from tags [9, 21, 20, 16].

-2.2.
-Small World Networks
+2.2 Complex Networks

-The graph-theoretic notions of Section 4 are derived from those developed in an emerging area of research which has been called "the new science of networks" [23], using concepts from social network analysis, graph theory, as well as statistical physics; see [23] for an overview.
+The graph-theoretic notions of Section 4 are derived from those developed in an emerging area of research which has been called "the new science of networks", using concepts from social network analysis, graph theory, as well as statistical physics; see [19] for an overview.

-In particular, the notions of clustering coefficient and characteristic path length as indicators for small world networks have been introduced by Watts and Strogatz [31]; for particular kinds of networks, such as bipartite [18] or weighted [2] graphs, variants of those measures have been devised.
+In particular, the notions of clustering coefficient and characteristic path length as indicators for small world networks have been introduced by Watts and Strogatz [25]; for particular kinds of networks, such as bipartite [14] or weighted [2] graphs, variants of those measures have been devised.
 To the best of our knowledge, no versions of these measures for tripartite hypergraphs such as folksonomies, or hypergraphs in general, have been proposed previously.

-Networks related to folksonomy, in line with other different human based social or technological networks, possess a lot of other peculiar characteristics.
-The most striking of them is probably the observation that the degree of nodes, i. e., the number of links connected to a node, follows a fat tailed distribution index of a complex interaction between human agents [29].
-Work has been done also on the complex network of WikiPedia [4] where links also possess a specific direction.
+Networks related to folksonomy, in line with other different human based social or technological networks, possess lot of other peculiar characteristics.
+Probably the most striking is the observation that the degree of nodes, i.e. the number of links connected to a node, follows a fat tailed distribution index of a complex interaction between human agents [23].
+Work has been done also on the complex network of WikiPedia [4] where links also posses a specific direction.